 First Year Writing Portfolio

 First-Year Portfolios, submitted no later than the end of block 8 (block 4 for Winter Starts), will be evaluated by a team of CC faculty, with all portfolios receiving at least two independent readings.
-Writing in portfolios will be evaluated on three criteria: quality of thought, rhetorical sophistication, and mechanics (see Writing Evaluations below for further explanation).
+Portfolio readings will result in one of two outcomes: an evaluation of complete work or an assessment indicating work in-progress.

 A portfolio assessed as complete meets the following criteria: evidence of sufficient course-grounded first-year writing and a reflective essay which serves as useful self- analysis and an evidence-grounded appraisal of growth as an early undergraduate writer.
 An evaluation of complete fulfills the Writing Progress (formerly Writing Proficiency) graduation requirement.

 A portfolio assessed as in-progress grants a writer an additional semester to work on his or her early undergraduate college writing and self-assessment.
 An in-progress evaluation may result from insufficient evidence of writing in first-year courses, or a reflective essay deserving of significant revision or more fully developed and grounded self-appraisal.
 Deadline for resubmission of in-progress portfolios will be the end of the semester following initial submission.

 - Successful completion of a Writing Intensive (WI) course, with an evaluation of competency from the instructor of record in case of grades below C--/S.

 - Successful completion of a Writing in a Discipline course taken in conjunction with a GS260 Writing Enhancement or a GS 257 Topics in Reading and Rhetoric adjunct.